ADHD Treatment: Medication, Diet, Therapy & More Options

 Diet and Supplements for ADHD

 Changing your diet to increase the consumption of certain ADHD-friendly nutrients — fish oil, the minerals zinc, iron, and magnesium — as well as protein and complex carbohydrates, can help the brain function at optimal levels and control swings in mood and behavior.
 Limiting sugar, artificial preservatives, and artificial food coloring reduces hyperactivity in some children.
+The effects of dietary treatment on ADHD symptoms are not proven.
+Dietary interventions may be most effective when augmenting a treatment plan, rather than when used as a stand-alone therapy.

 Exercise for ADHD